 - Go over the pitch sheet with the instructor.

 - Write down reporters’ pitches and assignments during the story meeting (if you’re on the morning shift).
-Update the editorial sked as needed.
+Review the assignment sheet and notify the instructor of anything requiring an update.

 - Keep in contact with reporters on the status of their stories.